onzag/itemize/docs/advanced/text-specs.md

 ## Files

-Files can be inserted into the document and work similarly to images
+Files can be inserted into the document and work similarly to images, however containing more information, this is the default form a file takes according to the text specification

 ```html
 <span class="file" contenteditable="false" data-src-id="FILE2132131231231" spellcheck="false">